jessonfoo/p002/week_6/5_refactoring/readme.md

 ## Summary
 Using the goals below, choose a challenge solution from [Class Warfare, Validate a Credit Card Number](../../week_5/6_validate_credit_card).
 This can be anyone's solution, but if you notice there's a lot of room for improvement with your own code, start with that.
 Find other's solutions by browsing the branches (just like you would to comment on a random person's solution).

-Paste the original unrefactored code in your gist, and as you refactor, make notes of the changes you are making to achieve optimal readability.
+Paste the original unrefactored code in your my_solution.rb, and as you refactor, make notes of the changes you are making to achieve optimal readability.
 Include those notes along with the refactored version in your [my_solution.rb](my_solution.rb) file.

 #### Goals of Readable Code
 - Eliminate repetition by using looping and branching wisely